St. George's Church, Staraya Ladoga: History

 Staraya Ladoga was the first seat of Rurik in 862, and, after Rurik moved the seat to Novgorod, remained in the Novgorod Lands.
-It controlled one of the most important waterways at the time, the Trade route from the Varangians to the Greeks, of which the Volkhov River was a part.
+It controlled one of the most important European waterways at the time, the Trade route from the Varangians to the Greeks, of which the Volkhov River was a part.
 The stone construction in Staraya Ladoga started either in 1114 or 1116, and in the second half of the 12th century seven or eight stone churches were built, of which only two have survived to our days.
 The exact year of construction of St. George's Church is unknown, but the details of architecture and painting show that it was built between 1180 and 1200.
 It was first mentioned only in 1445.
 The church was rebuilt in the end of the 16th century, but only the exterior was slightly altered.
 By the end of the 17th century, the interior of the church badly needed to be renovated, and the renovation was made in 1683-1684.
 During this renovation, new windows were made, and many of the frescoes from the walls were lost.
 The restorations were also carried out in 1902, 1925-1928, 1952-1962, and in the 1970s - 1990s.